Pakistani restaurant to begin revamping former Jestine's Kitchen; furniture shop to relocate

 Meanwhile, Flooring Factory soon will open its new location in Mount Pleasant.

-The 8,450-square-foot store can be found at 1119 Johnnie Dodds Blvd. in the same retail center where Stuckey Furniture is located, just south of Bowman Road.
+The 8,450-square-foot store can be found at 1119 Johnnie Dodds Boulevard in the same retail center that houses Stuckey Furniture, just south of Bowman Road.

 No-frills grocer Aldi said in December it planned to open a new store in Goose Creek in the strip center that includes beauty products supplier Hair Zone, which has not announced plans to relocate.